SUBMISSION OF ARTICLES

 PUBLISHING OF ARTICLES

-The Editorial Staff is not responsible for inaccurate citations, including the content of websites and copyright infringement.
+The editors are not responsible for inaccurate citations, including misquoting of website content and copyright infringement.